 - Before Edison’s bulb, there were 23 different light bulbs, however, they were not practically successful.

 - Thomas Edison discovered the principle of passing a powerful electric current through a filament and its illumination without combustion.

 - For this purpose, he conducted up to a thousand experiments along with his lab associates.

-- They tested a large number of material including up to 6,000 different plant matters.
+- They tested a large number of materials including up to 6,000 different plant matters.

-- Finally, they became successful in finding the cotton thread filament, which was able to produce light for about 13 continues hours.
+- Finally, they became successful in finding the cotton thread filament, which was able to produce light for about 13 continuous hours.

-- Later, they found that a filament of carbonized bamboo was an ideal alternative of cotton thread filament.
+- Later, they found that a filament of carbonized bamboo was an ideal alternative to cotton thread filament.